overturetool/vdm-vscode/README.md

 [//]: # (Insert the settings..)

 ## Using the Latests Server SNAPSHOTS
-The language server utelised by the VDM-VSCode extension available on the VS Code Marketplace may not be the latest.
+The language server utilised by the VDM-VSCode extension available on the VS Code Marketplace may not be the latest.
 See https://github.com/nickbattle/vdmj to find the latest version.
 To update the language server manually, package the vdmj and lsp projects into jar files and copy the snapshots into the ...\vdm-vscode\resources\jars folder and delete the old ones.
 Next time VS Code is started the extension will use the new jars.